YingLiu4203/clojure-notes/language/abstractions.md

 ### 4.1 Motivations

+The so-called `expression problem` can be described as providing implementations of new interfaces to old types.
+Clojure provides `protocol` and reserves `interface` for Java.
+The motivations behind `protocol` are:

 - Provide a high-performance, dynamic polymorphism construct for Clojure.
 - Work as host's inteface: specification only (no implementation), a type can implement multiple protocols.
 - Avoid interface's drawback: can be extended independently, not an `isa` relationship, no hierarchy.